Status reports

 Every month we collect data on air quality in Oxford as part of our statutory duty to monitor air pollution.
-This data is then used to produce our annual air quality status reports
+This data is then used to produce our annual air quality status reports.

-The following reports show the latest raw NO2 data figures from our diffusion tubes, before it has been verified and corrected for bias following detailed technical guidance from DEFRA.
+These reports show the latest raw NO2 data figures from our diffusion tubes, before it has been verified and corrected for bias following detailed technical guidance from DEFRA.

 Download our Local Air Quality Management diffusion tube network analysis reports